Timi-G/amazon-Product-Listing/ReadMe.md

 # Amazon Product Listing

 ## How to set up and run the project locally (including Celery and broker setup).
-Ensure venv is activated.
+Ensure venv is activated
 - Navigate to Django root project directory in Windows Powershell
 - Activate venv with .venv/Scripts/activate
+- Install Django withy `pip install Django`
 - Install celery with `pip install celery`
 - Install results with `pip install django-celery-results`
 - Install results with `pip install django-celery-beat`
 - Install sqlalchemy with `pip install sqlachemy`
-- Install broker with `pip instal redis-server`
+- Install broker with `pip install redis`
+- After all installations, apply necessary migrations for Django project with `python manage.py migrate`

 To view products of a brand with minimal yet beautiful frontend, setup your system as follows:
 + Ensure node.js is installed, node.js version used here is v